dotneteeer/Diary/README.md

 # Diary API Project

 ## Introduction
 Welcome to the Diary API project!
 This project is built using ASP.NET Core and represents the backend and API for a diary application.
-The goal of this project is to provide a simple .NET-based daily planner powered by the most popular and cutting-edge technologies to streamline your day.
+The goal of this project is to provide a simple .NET-based daily planner API powered by the most popular and cutting-edge technologies.

 ## Features
 - **User Authentication**: Secure JWT Token system.